 The verdict: Do padded bike shorts help with hemorrhoids?

 Yes, padded bike shorts help with hemorrhoids.
 They will help ease the discomfort.
 The inner pad in the cycling shorts, called a chamois, protects you from the jarring vibration from the rough trail, which would otherwise add pain to your already hurting hemorrhoids.
-The microfiber from which padded bike shorts are made also wicks sweat from your groins, preventing irritation and inflammation of the hemorrhoids.
+The microfiber from which cushioned bike shorts are made also wicks sweat from your groins, preventing irritation and inflammation of the hemorrhoids.